ExpressVPN Review: Quick Expert Summary

 ExpressVPN has extensive troubleshooting guides, video tutorials, 24/7 live chat, and email support.
 There’s no phone support, but I don’t think this is a problem since ExpressVPN provides a wide range of really good customer service channels.

-ExpressVPN’s troubleshooting guides and tutorials are very well structured and informative.
+The troubleshooting guides and tutorials are very well-structured and informative.
 I especially like that ExpressVPN offers video tutorials that cover how to install ExpressVPN’s apps and how to sign in and set up ExpressVPN on your device.
 They are great tools, especially for users who are new to VPNs (competitors like IPVanish also provide video tutorials).

-I also sent ExpressVPN 3 emails to see how fast it would take to get a response.
+I was also happy with the email support.
+I sent ExpressVPN 3 emails to see how fast it would take to get a response.
 I got a response within 6-7 hours, which is pretty good, and the answers were very detailed.
+And, if asked, ExpressVPN’s support reps will email you a transcript of the conversation you had with them.
+It’s a minor thing, but I like it because it helps me keep track of all the questions I ask (so that I don’t need to contact customer support and ask again later).

 Overall, ExpressVPN has excellent customer support.
 I really like the helpful support guides and 24/7 live chat.
 Email support is available too, but I recommend using live chat because it’s much faster.

-I always had fast speeds while using ExpressVPN — even while I was connected to servers that were far from my location — this allowed me to browse the internet, stream content (in HD quality), and download large files.
+I always had fast speeds while using ExpressVPN — even while I was connected to servers that were far from my location — this allowed me to browse the internet, stream content (in HD quality), and download large files without any issues.
 In fact, ExpressVPN’s Lightway protocol outperformed other popular VPN protocols like OpenVPN and WireGuard in all of my tests.

-Overall, ExpressVPN is my #1 VPN in 2021.
-It’s fast, secure, and very easy to use.
+Overall, ExpressVPN is my #1 VPN in 2023.
+It’s super secure, blazing fast, and very easy to use.
 ExpressVPN is more expensive than most top VPNs, but it provides a really good value, and it covers each plan with a risk-free 30-day money-back guarantee.

 Is ExpressVPN free?